Ebazhanov/linkedin-skill-assessments-quizzes/nosql/nosql-quiz.md

 - [ ] query systems
 - [x] storage systems

 #### Q28.
-Your query to verify that your Redis key is configured to support expiring user information on a efined interval returns - - [ ] What does this value indicate?
+Your query to verify that your Redis key is configured to support expiring user information on a defined interval returns -2, What does this value indicate?

 - [ ] The queried key value expired in the last two secodns.
 - [ ] The queried key value exists, but has no associated expire value.